Steve has been producing How To tutorials and articles for over 10 years, as well as E-books with Amazon KDP.

 - Have a helper to support you if possible

-If you're wondering if you are capable of doing this I have to say I did the same before I changed my first set of brake pads many years ago.
-In those days there was no Internet so no You-Tube videos.
-I had to learn to do things using a workshop manual and a bit of planning.
+If you're wondering if you are capable of doing this, I have to say I did the same before I changed my first set of brake pads many years ago.
+In those days there was no Internet—I had to learn to do things using a workshop manual and a bit of planning.
 I have to say maintaining your car at home has never been as easy.
 You have so much information at your finger tips.

 There are one or two advantages of maintaining your own car, particularly if you are the only owner the vehicle has had.
 You get the satisfaction of knowing that the work has been done to a good standard and above all with great care.
-Listed below are a 6 main reasons you might want to do it yourself,
+Listed below are the six main reasons you might want to do it yourself:

 - Improving your skills